Kings Grove, Missouri

 Kings Grove was settled around 1850 by John B. King, and named for him.
 A government survey from 1839 denotes this place as Roland's Grove, for the stream Roland's Branch, the most upstream tributary of the Nodaway River in Holt County.
 A post office called Konoko (or Konaka) existed from 1872 to 1873, then King Grove post office was established in 1875, and remained in operation until 1881.

-There was a stock farm named Kings Grove at the location until a few decades after the turn of the 20th century.
+There was a schoolhouse and a stock farm named Kings Grove at the location until a few decades after the turn of the 20th century.